nikosdouvlis/next-esm-test/README.md

 ```
 (notice that NextResponse is the named export)

 In order to test this, please see the instructions in `src/layout.tsx`.
 Notice that this happens when the imported lib defined `"type": "module"`.
 Feel free to remove the corresponding lines from `mylib/package.esm.json`, rebuild, and see the difference.
+This might be related to: https://esbuild.github.io/content-types/#default-interop